 A uniformed handwriting style should be consistent throughout the school; this will be evident on display boards and in book scrutinies.
-Handwriting is currently assessed using the school's "Focus" assessment.
+Letter formation will be assessed during assessment weeks and audits/records kept of those needing support.
+These records will be passed on to the child's next teacher at the end of the year.